CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 The distribution of residuals is essentially unchanged.
 It’s again closer to a lognormal distribution than a normal distribution.
 A lognormal model, therefor, is likely to provide misleading standard errors and confidence intervals.
-But since the*E. coli* standards are written in terms of geometric means, it is still convenient to continue with analysis of log transformed data, with appropriate cautions.
+But since the *E. coli* standards are written in terms of geometric means, it is still convenient to continue with analysis of log transformed data, with appropriate caution.

 ``` r
 anova(thlm5)